Club Atletic Oradea: The last performance and many changes (1950–1963)

 As a Divizia B team, Progresul Oradea reached the 1955 Cupa României final, which was lost with 3–6 în front of CCA București.
 The following year as a Divizia A team, the club won the 1956 Cupa României final, after a 2–0 win against Divizia B team Energia Câmpia Turzii.
 The winning squad of Progresul was managed by Camil Scherz and formed of the following players: Adalbert Gébner – Gheorghe Kromely, Andor Tyirják, Gheorghe Barcu, Iosif Bartha, Ștefan Cuc, Ludovic Tóth, Ladislau Köszegi, Alexandru Karikas, Ladislau Vlad and Iosif Mészáros.

 However, the club's destiny had been sealed some time before this demotion, when the communist leadership of the Oradea Region decided that a new and "clean" club was needed, without a too twisted, cosmopolitan past or that could remind of times before the World War II.
 Thus, on 1 April 1958, Crișul Oradea Sports Club (the future FC Bihor Oradea) was established, with red and blue as the main colors.
 In the summer of the same year, 1958, Progresul Oradea was renamed again, this time as CS Oradea.
-For a total misleading of the public, the logos of the two clubs were now almost identical, and the colors of CS Oradea (CAO) had also became red and blue, both teams playing on the same stadium, Iuliu Bodola Stadium.
+For a total misleading of the public, the logos of the two clubs were now almost identical, and the colors of CS Oradea (CAO) had also become red and blue, both teams playing on the same stadium, Iuliu Bodola Stadium.
 After a brief period as CS Oradea (1958–1962), the name of the football club was changed again, this time, the local authorities opted for CSM Crișana Oradea, another confusing choice, because this name was already used by a completely different club (see Crișana Oradea), before World War II, also a bitter rival of CA Oradea.
 After yo-yoing between the top two divisions for a few years (Rónay returned as coach in 1962–63), in 1963 the club was dissolved.
 That same year another club from Oradea won promotion to the top division, Crișul Oradea, a club which was mostly known as FC Bihor Oradea.
 The city of Oradea blazed brightly on the region's football firmament, with some of Hungary and Romania's greatest players of the age – one cup, and a league title in two countries – but it is now very much in the shadows: FC Bihor was dissolved on 12 January 2016 after a stormy history and in the spring of 2017 this dissolution subsequently realizing a strange reversed situation of the early 1960s.